prewired/prewired.github.io/_pages/registration.md

 sidebar_cal: true
 ---

+*Looking to book tickets for the 2025 Prewired Make-a-Thon on 19 and 20 July?
+[Go here!](https://buytickets.at/prewired/1739800)*

 If you would like to attend Prewired, please:

 1. Book a spot [on TicketTailor](https://buytickets.at/prewired/1223517).
 You can attend as often as you'd like!
 New dates are added at the end of each month.